Components.FormElement Class

 validationMessages array

-protectedThe array of validation messages (either errors or warnings) rom the model
+protectedThe array of validation messages (either errors or warnings) rom the model's validation.

 value unknown